holosinc/intro-to-dev/Mini-challenge-1.md

 <br/>

 ## Introduction
-By now you should have some ideas of how Unity and Git works.
-I'm sure you are exicted to get your hands dirty.
+By now you should have some ideas of how Unity and Git work.
+I'm sure you are excited to get your hands dirty.
 Alright, time for a challenge!
 In this challenge, each one of you will create a character that moves around and use Git to gather all the characters in one place!

 ## Stages
 ### Stage 1: Create a repository
 In this stage, you will practice initializing a team project and getting everyone on board.
 1. Come up with a team name!
 2. Communicate with your team and create one repository for the entire team.
 The name of the repo should be something like "TeamName_MiniChallenge_1".
-3. Initiate a 3D Unity project in the repo and add a plane to the scene, because we need a place for our Unity party!
+3. Initiate a 3D Unity project in the repo and add a plane to the scene, because we need a place for our characters to party!
 4. Don't forget to add Unity `.gitignore` to your project: https://github.com/github/gitignore/blob/master/Unity.gitignore
 5. Add everyone to the repository.
 6. Everyone should be able to clone the repository and see the plane on their computers.
 Something like this: